Design

 Guiding principles:

-• Lead with savings, not education - Show the "hook" (potential $ saved) immediately
+• Lead with savings - Show the "hook" (potential $ saved) immediately

 • Build trust early - Surface credibility indicators before asking for personal information

-• Reduce cognitive load - Simplify language, reduce steps, design mobile-first
+• Reduce cognitive load - Simplify language, reduce steps, incorporate OCR and bill-reading, enable Google sign-up and geo-location, and design mobile-first

 • Validate iteratively - Rapid prototyping and testing with real users across income levels